featdd/dpn_glossary/Documentation/ChangeLog/Index.rst

 ChangeLog
 ---------

+v3.1.5
+  - Fix broken TypoScript due to an auto indent issue

 v3.1.4
   - Add hook to also run parser when config.no_cache is true
   - Add "forbidden parent classes" new parsing exclude feature